Jim Croce: 1970s

 Croce began touring the United States with Muehleisen, performing in large coffeehouses, on college campuses, and at folk festivals.
 However, his financial situation remained precarious.
 The record company had fronted him the money to record, and much of his earnings went to repay the advance.
-In February 1973, Croce and Muehleisen traveled to Europe, performing in London, Paris, Amsterdam, Monte Carlo, Zurich, and Dublin and receiving encouraging reviews.
+In February 1973, Croce and Muehleisen traveled to Europe, performing in London, Paris, Amsterdam, Monte Carlo, Zurich, and Dublin, receiving encouraging reviews.
 Croce made television appearances on The Midnight Special, which he cohosted on June 15, and The Helen Reddy Show on July 19.
-His biggest single, "Bad, Bad Leroy Brown", reached No. 1 on the American charts in July.
+Croce's biggest single, "Bad, Bad Leroy Brown", reached No. 1 on the American charts in July.
+He appeared on a September 14, 1973 airing of The Midnight Special where he received a gold record and indicated that he would be hosting the show on the November 2, 1973 broadcast.
+The airing of The Midnight Special on January 4, 1974, reflected on Jim and in remembrance replayed the previous September 14, 1973 tape of "Bad, Bad Leroy Brown".

 From July 16 through August 4, Croce and Muehleisen returned to London and performed on The Old Grey Whistle Test, on which they sang "Lover's Cross" and "Workin' at the Car Wash Blues" from their upcoming album I Got a Name.
 Croce finished recording the album just a week before his death.
-While on tour, Croce grew increasingly homesick and decided to take a break from music and settle with Ingrid and A.J. when his Life and Times tour ended.
+While on tour, Croce grew increasingly homesick and decided to take a break from music and settle with his family when his Life and Times tour ended.
 In a letter to Ingrid that arrived after his death, Croce told her that he had decided to quit music and wanted to write short stories and movie scripts as a career and withdraw from public life.

 Death

-On the evening of September 20, 1973, during Croce's Life and Times tour, which had been scheduled for 45 dates, and the day before his single "I Got a Name" was released, Croce, at the age of 30, and five others were killed when their chartered Beechcraft E18S crashed shortly after takeoff from the Natchitoches Regional Airport in Natchitoches, Louisiana.
+On the evening of Thursday, September 20, 1973, during Croce's Life and Times tour, which had been scheduled for 45 dates, and the day before his single "I Got a Name" was released, Croce and five others were killed when their chartered Beechcraft E18S crashed shortly after takeoff from the Natchitoches Regional Airport in Natchitoches, Louisiana.
+Croce was only 30 years old.
 Others killed in the crash were the pilot, Robert N. Elliott; Croce's bandmate Maury Muehleisen; manager and booking agent Kenneth D. Cortese; road manager Dennis Rast; and George Stevens, a comedian.
 The crash occurred an hour after Croce had finished a concert at Northwestern State University's Prather Coliseum in Natchitoches.
 They were headed for Sherman, Texas, for a concert at Austin College.

 An investigation by the National Transportation Safety Board (NTSB) identified the probable cause as the pilot's failure to see obstructions because of physical impairment and fog that had reduced his vision.
 The 57-year-old pilot suffered from severe coronary artery disease and had run 3 mi to the airport from a motel.
 He had an ATP certificate, 14,290 hours' total flight time, and 2,190 hours in the Beech 18 type airplane.

 Croce was buried at Haym Salomon Memorial Park in Frazer, Pennsylvania.